DoTheEvo/selfhosted-apps-docker/README.md

 In the setups here it works and is tested, but if you start to use this everywhere without understanding it, you can encounter issues.
-So first troubleshooting step should be abandoning `.env` and write out the variables directly in the compose file only under containers that want them.
+So one of the troubleshooting steps might be abandoning `.env` and write out the variables directly in the compose file only under containers that want them.

 ---